 - Assess the physiological environment and conditions of disease,

 - Plan and guide surgical or minimally invasive surgery,

-The variability of disease onset, progression and response to treatment is increasingly recognized.
+The variability of disease onset, progression and response to treatment within populations is increasingly recognized.
 Medical imaging provides the possibility of addressing these variations without relying entirely on ex-vivo or in-vitro testing.
 Medical imaging has the potential to guide the entire therapeutic planning by integrating quantitative imaging and volumetric assessments.
 These advantages include, but are not limited to the following: